-Recall last Tuesday’s creative lawsuit, Corrections Officer Johnson going after area cellphone carriers for having recklessly built towers close to a prison.
+Recall the recent creative lawsuit we covered, in which Corrections Officer Johnson going after area cellphone carriers for having recklessly built towers close to a prison.
 Some of the inmates obtained contraband cellphones.
 The towers ensured they had excellent 4G service.
 Of course, the towers also ensured excellent coverage to the motorists on I-20, only a half mile from the prison.
 The Court’s tallest order was addressing all the ways that Mr. Johnson’s lame attempt to find someone with a deep pocket was simply vibrating nonsense.

 In response to that sentiment, we give you the Huffs.
 After a tree broke off in a storm and hit Lisa Huff on the noggin, she had little to go on other than the abiding sense that someone owned her money.
 But who?
 Sure she could sue the property owner.
 Any regular reader of this blog knows that.
 But the Huffs needed a deep pocket.
 After all, Lisa had been injured.
 Someone had to pay.